-An adversary might know many digits of p if, for instance, we make the mistake of generating the random prime p by considering candidates of the form $10^{100} + k$ for small (random) values of k ( $10^{100}$ has no special significance; it can be replaced with any large number).
+An adversary might know many digits of p if, for instance, we make the mistake of generating the random prime p by considering candidates of the form $10^{100} + k$ for small (random) values of k (10^{100} has no special significance; it can be replaced with any large number).

-- Also, we must use a cryptographically secure PRG to generate p and q. - In that direction, is the security of public key cryptosystems like RSA in any way compromised when used by tens of millions of users?
+• Also, we must use a cryptographically secure PRG to generate p and q.

-For instance, in a study of Lenstra et. al. millions of public keys were collected and compared.
+If using a "bad" PRG or choosing seeds with too little entropy, then (especially among a large number of public keys generated this way) it becomes likely that (different) public keys N and N' share a prime factor p.
+In that case, everybody can determine $p = \gcd(N, N')$ and break both public keys.
+Indeed.
+For instance, in a study of Lenstra et. al., millions of public keys were collected and compared.
 Among the RSA moduli, about 0.2% shared a common prime factor with another one.
 That's terrible: if (different) public keys N and N' share a prime factor p, then everybody can determine $p = \gcd(N, N')$ and break both public keys.

-'''

 http://eprint.iacr.org/2012/064.pdf

-'''